Bounds on non-linear errors for variance computation with stochastic rounding: Pairwise textbook and pairwise two-pass

 \section{Pairwise textbook and pairwise two-pass}

-In this section, we illustrate the continued applicability of SR results on the forward error of the pairwise summation to the forward error of both pairwise textbook and pairwise two-pass algorithms.
+In this section, we illustrate the continued applicability of SR results on the forward error of the pairwise summation to the forward error of both pairwise textbook and pairwise two-pass algorithms (ie. the two-pass and textbook algorithms in which sums are computed pairwise).
 The following theorem derives a probabilistic bound for the pairwise textbook using the BC method.